Laurie Menviel: Career and education

-Menviel was awarded a Masters of Geochemistry at the University of Aix-Marseilee, France, in 2002, and then a PhD in Chemical Oceanography at the University of Hawaii, in 2008.
+Menviel was awarded a Masters of Geochemistry at the University of Aix-Marseille, France, in 2002, and then a PhD in Chemical Oceanography at the University of Hawaiʻi, in 2008.

 Menviel's research includes studies on ocean circulation, the carbon cycle and paleoceanography.
-She has published on ocean circulation, the variability of ocean circulation and the impact of this variability on planetary climate, as well as carbon cycles, as well as on the cryosphere.
+She has published on ocean circulation, the variability of ocean circulation and the impact of this variability on planetary climate, carbon cycles, and the cryosphere.
 Menviel has published on earth science, including the role of ocean circulation on both the future and past climate changes, particularly abrupt changes.
-She has also worked on evaluating the impact of changes in the circulation of the ocean, and how this influences the carbon cycle, as well as the Antarctic ice sheet, and it's stability and variability.
+She has also worked on evaluating the impact of changes in the circulation of the ocean, and how this influences the carbon cycle, as well as the Antarctic ice sheet's stability and variability.

 Menviel is the editor and co-editor in chief of the journal Climate of the Past.
 She was awarded an Australian Research Council, DECRA award, and is a researcher at the Climate Change Research Centre, at the University of New South Wales.